thim81/openapi-format/readme.md

     }
     ```

-  - File: Use filterFile to specify the path to a JSON file containing filter rules.
+  - File: Use filterFile to specify the path to a JSON/YAML file containing filter rules.

 - **generateSet** / **generateFile**: Automatically generate operationId, summary, and other elements based on predefined templates.

   - Inline:
     ```json
     "generateSet": {
     "operationIdTemplate": "<method>_<pathPart2>_Handler"
     }
     ```

-  - File: Use generateFile to specify the path to a JSON file containing generate rules.
+  - File: Use generateFile to specify the path to a JSON/YAML file containing generate rules.

 ### Using .openapiformatrc